kylep/kyle.pericak.com/content/posts/python/python-sql-json.md

 The way this works is you open up an interactive python session, ideally in a virtualenv.
 Set the variable values at the top.
 Run the two functions as needed.
-In another window/pane, edit the json files.
+In another window/pane, edit the JSON files.

-Another option is to use JQ with interactive MySQL commands.
+Another option is to use `jq` with interactive MySQL commands.
 I'm not covering that in this post, though.

 # Environment setup

-This is best done in a venv if mysql-connector doesn't need to be installed on the base system.
+This is best done in a venv if `mysql-connector` doesn't need to be installed on the base system.

 ```bash